sharmachaitanya945/HomeScopeCA/README.md

 # HomeScopeCA

-HomeScopeCA is a web application that uses MindsDB AI & Node.js to predict or forecast house prices in California.
+HomeScopeCA is a open source web app that uses MindsDB AI & Node.js to predict or forecast house price in California.
 The prediction is based on the trained machine-learning model developed using historical data on house prices in California.

 HomeScopeCA is a powerful web application that can provide valuable insights to anyone who is interested in buying & selling property in California.